FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council 25th January 2016.md

 Partner.
 Ballyhoura Development Limited and West Limerick Resources Limited would be

-acting as Implementing Partners for their respective geographic areas.--- 6
+acting as Implementing Partners for their respective geographic areas.
+---
+6

 A budget of €9.276 million had been allocated to the RDP for Limerick for the period